Commercial Arbitration Sub-area

 All practice notes are to be read with the Central Practice Note.
 It is the essential guide to practice in the Federal Court in all proceedings.

 Central Practice Note (CPN-1)

 The NPA practice note sets out the arrangements for the management of Commercial and Corporations proceedings in this Sub-area:

 |NPA Practice Note:|

-NOTE: refer also to Schedule 3 of the practice note – International Commercial Arbitration Sub-area
+NOTE: refer also to the Commercial Arbitration Practice Note (CA-1)

 Other practice notes which may be relevant to this Sub-area include:

 |NPA Practice Notes:|| |

 |General Practice Notes:|| |

 Filing fees for commencing a proceeding in this Sub-area may apply.
 Information about Court fees, including the fees payable and circumstances where an exemption or deferral can be given is available in Forms, Fees & Costs or from the Registry.